Dr Tom Cordiner, M.A., M.A., (Columbia), M.Phil., Ph.D.

 My research is principally in modern British history, though much of my work over several years has been concerned with Israel/Palestine and various aspects of Jewish/Middle East history.
 I am also interested in the history of cities in comparative perspective.

 In addition to Part I teaching, I have previously supervised and examined a large number of theses on modern British and Jewish/Middle East history topics.
 I am also available to supervise M.Phil. dissertations, including for the new M.Phil. in Modern British History, as well as the M.St. in History.

-At Queens', I work with the (elected student) President of the college history society, the Erasmus Society, to bring interesting speakers to Queens' and to organise various social events for historians.
-Beyond Cambridge, I am an Associate of the Pears Institute for the study of Antisemitism at the University of London; the Institute's work emphasizes that the study of antisemitism is vital to understanding racism, religious intolerance and xenophobia more broadly.
+At Queens', I work with the (elected student) President of the College history society, the Erasmus Society, to bring interesting speakers to Queens' and to organise various social events for historians.
+Beyond Cambridge, I am an Associate of the Pears Institute for the study of Antisemitism at the University of London.
+The Institute's work emphasises that the study of antisemitism is vital to understanding racism, religious intolerance and xenophobia more broadly.